 Institute for Catastrophic Loss Reduction

-For more than 35 years, Kovacs has been a popular commentator on insurance, disaster safety, and economic policy.
-He has written more than 200 publications and articles and he is a passionate champion for insurance, disaster resilience, and adaptation to climate extremes.
-Kovacs has worked in private industry, the public sector, and academia.
-He is co-chair of the Infrastructure and Building Working Group of Canada’s Adaptation Platform.
+For more than thirty-five years Kovacs has been a popular commentator on insurance, disaster safety and economic policy.
+He has written more than 200 publications and articles and he is a passionate champion for insurance, disaster resilience and adaptation to climate extremes.
+Kovacs has worked in private industry, the public sector and academia.
+He is co-chair of the Infrastructure and Housing Working Group of Canada’s Adaptation Platform.
 He is co-chair of the Science and Technology Working Group of Canada’s Platform on Disaster Risk Reduction.
 Kovacs is also a member of a number of Boards and Advisory Panels.
 He is a proud husband and father, with a growing collection of bow ties.